Merovex/innovators-reading-list/mattis.md

 1. It is more like coaching than commanding (Coaching > Commanding)

-2. Give Commander's Intent (my phrase), and few orders---train your subordinates well and trust them to carry your orders out.
+2. Give Commander's Intent (my phrase), and few orders--train your subordinates well and trust them to carry your orders out.
 (Give directions, then shut up)

 3. He said in one battle that spanned a week he gave only two orders...

 4. Mother Teresa shook his hand once and said, "Can you do more?"
-He thought, `I guess I could.'
+He thought, "I guess I could."

-5. Give your intent, the mission over an order, and let them execute---they won't do it your way but they'll get your result.
+5. Give your intent, the mission over an order, and let them execute--they won't do it your way but they'll get your result.
 This is not benign neglect.

 6. We are the Varsity Team.
 Stop acting like Junior Varsity.